sveneggimann/EcoDen/README.txt

-Instructions on how to install and run EcoDen and how to prepare your geographical datas can be found on the wiki of this site.
+Instructions on how to install and run EcoDen and how to prepare your geographical data can be found on the wiki of this site.